 - Must be VST 2.x, or VST 2.
 Will not work with VST 3 filters.

 Many plugins will have bugs when navigating their interface or tweaking settings.
 Others, like many of the free VSTi plugins that I tried, can outright lock up the broadcasting program.
 Particularly notorious for outright VST incompatibility is Streamlabs OBS – It simply doesn’t work with the #2 VST package mentioned below at all.
-At least the last time I tried it anyway, which was a few months ago.
+At least the last time I tried it, anyway.

 Order Matters in VST Audio Chains

-The order in which the filters are in the “chain” matters, especially for your microphone source.
+The filter’s order in the “chain” matters, especially for your microphone source.
 For example, if you included a “gain” filter before a “Noise suppression” filter, you will amplify the noise and reduce your signal-to-noise ratio.
 However, if you did the opposite, you’d instead increase it and reduce the background hiss in your mic signal while simultaneously making it louder.

 You tell me what you prefer.
 Try it out.